Bets on the future

 Hell no, it’s been a triumph.
 It came into its own during the pandemic for obvious reasons, but it was wildly popular before that.
 For a while, TfL was the largest single contactless merchant in Europe.
 No-one will be able to prove it, but I suspect it probably delayed the decline in bus ridership by two years.

 Contactless was a project with a huge range of potential benefits and upsides.
 Some of them came true, some of them didn’t.
 Some were included in the final business case; some weren’t.
-But it was a decent bet on the future.
+But it was a decent bet on the future that snuck through a business case method that should have rejected it.

 ITSO, the Government’s smartcard standard, was another decent bet on the future.
 Back in the 1990s, smartcards were the future and setting a national standard was a sensible approach.
 Unfortunately, ITSO was a bad bet.
 The standard was too inflexible, the security requirements too onerous and the capabilities overtaken by alternative technologies.